swiss-seismological-service/scrtdd/README.md

 ![Catalog selection option](/data/img/catalog-selection3.png?raw=true "Catalog selection from raw file format")

 However, it is also possible to import the catalog file triplet into the database and specify the origin ids as background catalog: we can transform the relocated catalog triplet reloc-event.csv, phase.csv,station.csv to XML format using the --dump-catalog-xml option and then insert the XML into the seiscomp database.
-While it is neat to have the background catalog in the seiscomp database, this approach is inconvenient in the common scenario where the background catalog is periodically re-generated.
+While it is neat to have the background catalog in the SeisComP database, this approach is inconvenient in the common scenario where the background catalog is periodically re-generated.

 ![Catalog selection option](/data/img/catalog-selection1.png?raw=true "Catalog selection from event/origin ids")